neo-project/neo/README.md

 ## Related projects
 Code references are provided for all platform building blocks.
 Tha includes the base library, the VM, a command line application and the compiler.
-Plugins are also included to easily extend Neo functinalities.

 * [**neo:**](https://github.com/neo-project/neo/tree/) Neo core library, contains base classes, including ledger, p2p and IO modules.
 * [neo-vm:](https://github.com/neo-project/neo-vm/) Neo Virtual Machine is a decoupled VM that Neo uses to execute its scripts.
 It also uses the `InteropService` layer to extend its functionalities.
 * [neo-node:](https://github.com/neo-project/neo-node/) Executable version of the Neo library, exposing features using a command line application or GUI.
-* [neo-plugins:](https://github.com/neo-project/neo-plugins/) Neo plugin system is the default way to extend neo features.
-If a feature is not mandatory for Neo functionality, it will probably be implemented as a Plugin.
+* [neo-modules:](https://github.com/neo-project/neo-modules/) Neo modules include additional tools and plugins you to be used with Neo.
 * [neo-devpack-dotnet:](https://github.com/neo-project/neo-devpack-dotnet/) These are the official tools used to convert a C# smart-contract into a *neo executable file*.

 ## Opening a new issue